 No problem!
 So I come up with a menu: A bunch of nice appetizers, a salad, a very hearty risotto with butternut squash, and several vegetable side dishes.
 I also ask people do they like something with fruit or chocolate for dessert.
 She chose chocolate, so in staying with the Italian theme set by the risotto, I made a cassata. (pound cake with marscapone cheese filling, covered with whipped chocolate ganache).

 One of the guests approached me about 45 minutes before service, and asked what was on the menu.
 As i told him, he nodded, and then said, "So, nothing is vegan, then?"
-Well, nothing was intended to be vegan!
+Um, no, nobody said anything was supposed to be vegan!